 Cold Hollow Sculpture Park

-Cold Hollow Sculpture Park is home to some of Vermont’s most jaw-dropping installation pieces, sure to inspire and provoke thought, deep conversations and admiration of the surrounding natural beauty.
+Cold Hollow Sculpture Park is home to some of Vermont’s most jaw-dropping installation pieces, sure to inspire and provoke thought and admiration of the surrounding natural beauty.

 Vermont's roadside attractions, from the world's tallest filing cabinet to the famed whales' tails, are quirky, beautiful, off-beat and a must-see.
 Explore with Seven Days.